mcv-m6-video/mcv-c6-2024-team1/Week4/README.md

         └───c040
 ```

+To run the code, execute the following command, which will save th camera tracklets csv's and the videos for visualization:
 ```bash
 python inverse_projection.py
 ```
-This will save th camera tracklets csv's and the videos for visualization

 To compute the IDF1 first concatenate the tracklets files and gt files with:
 ```bash
 python concatenate_csv.py
 ```

-And run trackeval
+Finally, run trackeval with the following command: